ProfReusch2026MOR/t01-Capacitated-Vehicle-Routing-Problem/README.md

 These characteristics reflect realistic operational conditions and provide a suitable framework for formulating a richer and more constrained optimization model within the field of OR.
 The incorporation of such restrictions leads to a more comprehensive mathematical formulation and supports the development of more advanced solution approach, allowing the problem to be addressed in a way that is closer to real-world decision-making scenarios.
 At the same time, this formulation serves as an application of the concepts and methodologies acquired during the course, enabling their integration in a complex, realistic optimization setting.

 Furthermore, logistics planning for this case study cannot be isolated of selecting the shortest path between a centralized depot and an individual store.
 Instead, it requires the design of coordinated multi-stop routes for a heterogeneous fleet while simultaneously considering multiple and often conflicting operational objectives, such as cost efficiency, service reliability, and resource utilization.
-As the number of customers and feasible routing combinations increases, the problem size grows combinatorially, significantly increasing computational complexity and making manual planning approaches unsuitable for by-hand problem solving, hence, this present document will show the use and analysis by computational solvers.
+As the number of customers and feasible routing combinations increases, the problem size grows combinatorially, significantly increasing computational complexity and making manual planning approaches unsuitable for by-hand problem solving; hence, this present document will show the use and analysis by computational solvers.

 To address these challenges, this project develops a sustainability-oriented logistics optimization analysis.
 By evaluating how mathematical routing decisions can reduce unnecessary travel distance, fuel consumption, and greenhouse gas emissions, the resulting optimization model serves as a robust decision-support system.
 It enables logistics planners to identify strategic delivery sequences and fleet configurations that maximize operational efficiency without compromising service quality.
 *************
 ---

-## Decision Question
+# Decision Question
 Which delivery sequence and vehicle capacity configuration (low-, medium-, or high-capacity vehicles) should be selected to distribute Dr. Oetker products to the 24 Lidl stores in the Ostwestfalen-Lippe region in order to minimize transportation time and operational costs while satisfying delivery time windows, vehicle capacities, and ergonomic constraints?

 ---
 ## Repository Structure

-* `DATA/` contains collected and prepared data files, including distance and time matrices collected from Google Maps Distance Matrix API.
+* `DATA/` contains collected and prepared data files,
-* `Math formulation report/` contains the mathematical model formulation (ILP with objective function and
+* and the data collection
-  8 constraints).
+* `Math formulation report/` contains the mathematical model formulation.
 * `Final report/` contains the full written project report.
 * `docs/` contains project explanations, assumptions, and short documentation files.